tekartik/app_flutter_utils.dart/app_prefs/README.md

 # tekartik_app_flutter_utils/app_prefs

-Prefs helper for flutter application
+Prefs helper for flutter application.
+It uses sqflite on mobile and indexed db on the web.

 ## Getting Started